 Introduction

-Understanding the Urinary System and Its Importance
+Understanding the Foods for the Urinary Tract and Its Importance

 The urinary system is made up of the kidneys, ureters, bladder, and urethra.
 These organs function together to filter waste from the blood, create urine, and expel it from the body.
 When this system functions properly, it helps maintain the body’s chemical balance, regulates blood pressure, and removes waste products.